RonanMarrinan/Latin102Portfolio/Quiz2.md

 Hercules was ordered by Eurystheus, who was the son of Sthenelus, to perform twelve labors.

 1. The brothers were violent Centaurs.
 Eurytion came to the wedding with his brothers.
-  - Eurytion came to the wedding with his brothers, whom were violent Centaurs.
+  - Eurytion came to the wedding with his brothers, who were violent Centaurs.
 2. Dexamenus was afraid of Eurytion.
 Deanira was promised in marriage to Eurytion.
-  - Dexamenus, whose daughter Deanira was promised in marriage to Eurytion, was afraid of Eurytion.
+  - Dexamenus was afraid of Eurytion, who Deanira was promised in marriage to.
 3. Eurytion expected to marry Deianira.
 Eurytion’s brothers were centaurs.
   - Eurytion, whose brothers were centaurs, expected to marry Deianira.
 4. Nessus tried to rape Deianira.
 Hercules killed Nessus.
   - Nessus, whom Hercules killed, tried to rape Deianira.
 5. Nessus gave Deianira a vial of blood.
 Hercules was poisoned by the blood.
-  -
+  - Nessus gave Deianira a vial of blood, which Hercules was poisoned by.
 6. In Egypt, Hercules killed the priest Busiris.
 Busiris regularly sacrificed foreigners.
-  -
+  - In Egypt, Hercules killed the priest Busiris, who regularly sacrificed foreigners.
 7. Prometheus’ heart was devoured by an eagle.
 Hercules shot the eagle dead with his arrows.
-  - Hercules shot the eagle, whom devoured Prometheus’ heart, dead with his arrows.
+  - Prometheus’ heart was devoured by an eagle, whom Hercules shot with his arrows.
 8. Lycus tried to kill Megara and her sons Therimachus and Ophites.
 Lycus was killed by Hercules.
   - Lycus, who tried to kill Megara and her sons Therimachus and Ophites, was killed by Hercules????? same as ten.
 9. Hercules stole a tripod from the temple at Delphi.
 Apollo refused to give Hercules an oracle.